 MA: Madison Condon, what would you add to all this?

-MA: Madison Condon, what is causing the contaminants in Texas?
+MA: What is causing the contaminants in Texas?
 I know there is a lot of drilling, is it related to that, or is it something else?

 MA: So that would mean it is probably connected to farming if it’s nitrates, is that correct?